 During the first year of his life, I tried very hard to capture him at least once every month or two because of how fast his features changed.
 After his second birthday, my goal now is to capture him under high quality conditions twice a year.
-When his rate of growth slows a little more I plan to reduce the frequency down to about a once a year minimum where I’ll capture him under quality light… If he’ll let me.
+As part of my dedication to creating Sonoma County children’s portraits I recommend you capture portraits of your kids at least this often to fully capture them as they grow.
+Then, once my son’s rate of growth slows a little more I plan to reduce the frequency down to about a once a year where I’ll capture him under quality light… If he’ll let me.

 The portraits featured in this post are what I call “studio style” portraits.
 I capture these “studio style” portraits on location for families in Sonoma County.
 If you want to learn more about my requirements for on location studio style portrait sessions, you can check out this post to see how much space I need if you want me to capture portraits like these for your kid.